ktaka-ccmp/kvm-setup-jessie/README.md

 root@jessie64:~#
 ```
 The default ID/pass for vm guest console is root/root.
 The escape sequence for socket connection is "Ctrl+]".
-See /kvm/sbin/kvm .
+See the "/kvm/sbin/kvm" script.

 SSH:
 ```